microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 - The application (client) ID assigned by the app registration portal.
 - A client (application) secret, either a password or a public/private key pair (certificate).
 The client secret isn't required for native apps.
-- A redirect URI (or reply URL) for your app to receive responses from Azure AD.
+- A redirect URI (or reply URL) for the app to receive responses from Azure AD.

 ## 2. Get authorization

 The first step in the authorization code flow is for the user to authorize the app to act on their behalf.

 In the flow, the app redirects the user to the Microsoft identity platform `/authorize` endpoint.
-Through this endpoint, Azure AD will sign the user in and request their consent for the permissions that the app requests.
+Through this endpoint, Azure AD signs the user in and requests their consent for the permissions that the app requests.
 After consent is obtained, Azure AD will return an authorization **code** to the app that redeems at the Microsoft identity platform `/token` endpoint for an access token.

 ### Authorization request